Fort Leonard Wood community gets hands on with history at archaeology event

 |0

-This work, Fort Leonard Wood community gets hands on with history at archaeology event [Image 2 of 2], by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Leonard Wood community gets hands on with history at archaeology event, by Brian Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT